traaidmark/konstruct/packages/cement/README.md

-# Konstruct Foundation
+# Konstruct Cement

-The Konstruct Foundation is foundation layer css library that sets a good browser reset, and then adds minimal styling on base html elements to give you a good head start in your application.
+The Konstruct Cement is a css library that sets a good browser reset, and then adds minimal styling on base html elements to give you a good head start in your application.

 It's built to be minimally opinionated with most visual decisions stored as css variables that can easily be overridden.